-MYTH: Bran has high fiber content and aides in hydration.
+MYTH: Bran has high fiber content and aids in hydration.

 FACT: While wheat bran has more fiber than corn and about the same amount as oats, it has less fiber than hay.
 Providing plenty of hay is the best way to keep the digestive tract full of fiber and subsequently well hydrated.
 The amount of dry hay a horse eats will directly influence the amount of water it drinks, which will help keep the horse properly hydrated.

 Over recent years, much concern has been raised over the level of starches and sugars (also called soluble carbohydrates) in horse rations.
 We now realize it is best to minimize starch and sugar in equine diets as these two ingredients have been linked to numerous exercise, growth and metabolic disorders.
 Wheat bran contains a considerable amount of soluble carbohydrate (about 30%), which is another reason it should never be suddenly added to the diet in large amounts.